Direct instruction: Effectiveness

 Debates about the efficacy of DI have raged before the final results of Project Follow Through were published; however, there is substantial empirical research supporting its effectiveness.
-A meta-analysis published by Adams & Engelmann (1996), a chief architect of the DI program, finds a "mean effect size average per study...(as) more than .75, which confirms that the overall effect is substantial."
+A meta-analysis published by Adams and Engelmann (1996), a chief architect of the DI program, finds a "mean effect size average per study...(as) more than .75, which confirms that the overall effect is substantial."
 A 2018 meta-analysis by Stockard et al. found an average effect on test scores of approximately 0.6 standard deviations.

 In some special education programs, it is used in a resource room with small groups of students.
 Some research has shown there is benefit with this model.

 Direct Instruction is used with students from every population segment (with regard to poverty, culture, and race).
 In Project Follow Through, the DI model was ranked first in achievement for poor students, students who were not poor, urban students, rural students, African American students, Hispanic students, and Native American students.
 Today, many of the Bureau of Indian Affair's highest-performing schools use Direct Instruction materials.
 The Baltimore Curriculum Project has many schools with Free and Reduced Lunch Rates above 75% serving student populations that are more than 90% African American.
 These schools have shown strong achievement gains using Direct Instruction.

-Meta-analysis of 85 single-subject design studies comparing direct instruction to other teaching strategies found the effects to be substantial for students with learning disabilities; however, when qualified by IQ and reading levels, strategy instruction (SI) had better effects for the high IQ group.
+Meta-analysis of 85 single-subject design studies comparing direct instruction to other teaching strategies found the effects to be substantial for students with learning disabilities; however, when qualified by IQ and reading levels, Strategy Instruction (SI) had better effects for the high IQ group.
 For the low-IQ discrepancy groups, higher effect sizes were yielded for a Combined DI and SI Model when compared to all competing models.
 With the exception of handwriting, DI's effects were all above 0.8 (i.e., reading and mathematics).

 John Hattie's Visible Learning: A Synthesis of Over 800 Meta-Analyses Relating to Achievement (2009) summarizes the results of four meta-analyses that examined Direct Instruction.
 These analyses incorporated 304 studies of over 42,000 students.
 Across all of these students, the average effect size was 0.59 and was significantly larger than those of any other curriculum Hattie studied.